mufeedthayyil/billing-vite/README.md

 1. Open your Supabase project dashboard
 2. Go to **SQL Editor**
-3. Copy and run the migration file: `supabase/migrations/20250624010000_complete_schema_fix.sql`
+3. Copy and run the migration file: `supabase/migrations/20250101000000_initial_schema.sql`

 This will create:
-- `users` table with role-based access
-- `equipments` table with sample data
+- All necessary tables with proper relationships
-- `orders` table for rental management
-- `suggestions` table for user feedback
 - Row Level Security (RLS) policies
 - Sample equipment data
+- User creation trigger

 ### 5. Run the Development Server